elyanaqwc/sw-challenge-spring-2025/README.md

 ## Introduction

-The DataParser class is designed to streamline the process of handling financial tick data.
+The **DataParser** class is designed to streamline the process of handling financial tick data.
 It performs the following key tasks:

-- Data Loading: Efficiently loads CSV files containing tick data from a specified directory, utilizing multithreading to speed up the process.
+- **Data Loading**: Efficiently loads CSV files containing tick data from a specified directory, utilizing multithreading to speed up the process.
-- Data Cleaning: Parses invalid data such as negative prices, missing prices, duplicate timestamps, and extreme outliers.
+- **Data Cleaning**: Parses invalid data such as negative prices, missing prices, duplicate timestamps, and extreme outliers.
-- Data Interface: Accepts user-defined time intervals and ranges, then generates a CSV file containing OHLCV bars for the specified time frames.
+- **Data Interface**: Accepts user-defined time intervals and ranges, then generates a CSV file containing OHLCV bars for the specified time frames.
 ### Setup

 1. **Clone the repository**:
    To clone this repository to your local machine, run the following command in your terminal:

    ```bash
    git clone https://github.com/elyanaqwc/sw-challenge-spring-2025.git
    ```